-33. In narrative form, provide an overall description of the LID-BMP approach to stormwater management and strategies incorporated into the proposed site design.
+32. Explain how the project is consistent with the Bergen County Master Plan en, provide an overall description of the LID-BMP approach to stormwater management and strategies ne proposed site design.
 Attach additional pages as necessary.

 Part 10 - Compliance with Non-structural Requirements of NJDEP Stormwater Management Rules N.J.A.C.
 7:8-5.3(b)